 Variation of Gravity

-The direction of gravity perceived by an audience remains a constant downwards in live dance and performance.
-Though there are countless theatrical techniques that try to defy this (aerial flying wires, balletic techniques etc), performers are inevitably subservient to omnipresent attraction exerted by gravity.
-In live performance both audience and performers experience this pull creating a universal sense of “down” both on and off stage.
+In live performance both audience and performers experience a common pull of gravity creating a universal sense of “down” both on and off stage.
 This shared sensation aids to create a sense of stability or centredness within the viewer’s mind as the effect of gravity witnessed on stage concurs with their own local sensations.

 Post-modern art, particularly installation art has frequently sought to question assumed stabilities through a shifting of the viewer’s perception.